General Requirements for a Baccalaureate Degree

 - a Contemporary Christian Issues (P) course (must be taken at Bethel; cannot be brought in through any other programs).

-- a Cross-Cultural Experience (Z) course and GES140 Introduction to Wellbeing must be taken at Bethel except by students who are exempt from these requirements because of their entry level.
+- GES 140 Introduction to Wellbeing must be taken at Bethel except by students who are exempt from this requirement because of their entry level.

 - A minimum of three (3) semester credit hours in General Education Bible and theology courses.